tomerfiliba/plumbum/docs/index.rst

 the library provides local and :ref:`remote <guide-remote-commands>` command execution (over SSH), local and remote file-system :ref:`paths <guide-paths>`, easy working-directory and environment :ref:`manipulation <guide-local-machine>`, quick access to ANSI :ref:`colors <guide-colors>`, and a programmatic :ref:`guide-cli` application toolkit.
 Now let's see some code!
+(If you are an old pro, :ref:`here is a quick-ref guide<guide-quickref>`.

 News
 ====